dogegarden/gardener-site/README.md

 ## Run SASS compiler

 To run SASS/SCSS you need to install the compiler

-run:
-`npm i -g sass` to download sass globally
+run: `npm i -g sass` to download sass globally

-`sass --no-source-map --watch sass:styles` to run the sass compiler
+run: `sass --no-source-map --watch sass:styles` to run the sass compiler